Money & finances

 Sparkasse

-• Type: Regional savings bank with the largest branch network in Germany (over 12,000 branches)
+• Type: Around 350 independent regional savings banks under one brand, with the largest branch network in Germany (over 12,000 branches between them)

 • Best for: People who prefer in-person banking, cash deposits, or live in smaller towns without other bank branches

-• Drawbacks: Monthly fees, limited English support in smaller towns
+• Drawbacks: Branch-level discretion on documents and fees, limited English support in smaller towns.
+Bring backup documents to your appointment

 ING Germany